INO-quantum/RedPitaya_ULE_cavity_lock/README.md

 You can use the provided `RedPitaya_556nm_config.json` for the initial setup.

-If not already done, connect to the RedPitaya with a Browser at address `http://rp-xxxxxx.local` with `xxxxxx` the last 6 hexadecimal digits of the MAC address of your board.
+If not already done, connect to the RedPitaya with a browser at address `http://rp-xxxxxx.local` with `xxxxxx` the last 6 hexadecimal digits of the MAC address of your board.
 Click on the `Oscilloscope+Lock-in+PID` application icon and select `Config` and `Browse...` and select the `RedPitaya_556nm_config.json` file on your computer.
 A new configuration selection should appear at the bottom which you can `load` onto the board (not clear if its already loaded in the first step?).
 The (3MHz) sine modulation signal should be active on `Out 1`.
 Navigate down to `Lock Control` and select the `Scan enable` button after which a ~30Hz, 150mVpp triangle signal (in `Ramp Controller` it says 244mVpp) should be output on `Out 2` which is also the PID output.
 To select the locking point click below on `Choose from graph` and in the scope frame click where the ramp intersects with the x-axis.
 This also scales the window into a good x-range but most likely you want to zoom into the error signal in the `Range` tab and `Y axis` ± buttons.
 Connect the photodetector signal to `In 1` - ensure that the signal is not larger than 2Vpp when using the LV settings.
 Most likely, you need to adapt your settings for your system and to optimize the PID settings (we use `PID B`).
 When the cavity is aligned you should get an error signal as in the figure below (this is with ~50uW before the cavity and photo-detector signal of 200mV):

 <img src="images/error_signal.png" width="600"/>